 non-web software: software that is not a web page, not embedded in web pages nor used in the rendering or functioning of the page

+open functionality: functionality that supports access to assistive technology

+NOTE: This is the opposite of Closed Functionality.

 operable part: component of ICT used to activate, deactivate, or adjust the ICT

+NOTE: Operable parts can be provided in either hardware (see mechanically operable parts, above) or software..
+An on-screen button is an example of an operable part provided by software.

 platform software: collection of software components that runs on an underlying software or hardware layer, and that provides a set of software services to other software components that allows those applications to be isolated from the underlying software or hardware layer (after ISO/IEC 13066-1 [i.19])